drogue-iot/blog.drogue.io/content/2022-04-29-firmware-updates-part-1/index.md

 # Introducing embassy-boot

+After thinking about the above requirements and exploring existing bootloaders, we decided to write a bootloader made for [embassy](https://embassy.dev/), with inspiration from other attempts in the Rust community.
+The goal was to write a bootloader that met both the above requirements and that would benefit the entire Rust embedded community.

+The result of that work now lives in [embassy-boot](https://github.com/embassy-rs/embassy/tree/master/examples/boot/nrf).
 The `embassy-boot` bootloader is a lightweight bootloader supporting firmware application upgrades in a power-fail-safe way, with trial boots and rollbacks.

 The bootloader consists of two parts, a platform independent part and a platform dependent part.
 The platform independent part is a standard Rust library (and there are unit tests using an in-memory 'flash' for testing correctness) that can be used to build your custom bootloader.
 The platform-dependent part ties the generic library to a specific hardware platform, such as nRF or STM32.
 This provides some hardware-specific functionality, for instance integration with nrf-softdevice or a watchdog timer for nRF devices.

 NOTE: Do I need to use embassy with `embassy-boot`?
 Absolutely not! `embassy-boot` just happens to use embassy internally for the platform dependent parts.
-The application side uses async APIs to write firmware (preventing you blocking other tasks while writing firmware to flash).
+The application side uses async APIs to write firmware (preventing you blocking other tasks while writing firmware to flash), but does not require any specific runtime or HAL, as long as it implements the `embedded-storage` interface.

 The bootloader flash memory is divided into logical areas named `Partitions`: